Best Gravel Bike Helmet

 9. SMITH Engage MIPS Mountain Cycling Helmet

-One of the few helmets that costs less than £100 and has MIPS to further protect your skull from angular collisions is the Smith Engage MIPS helmet.
+One of the few helmets that costs less than £100 and has MIPS to protect your skull from angular collisions further is the Smith Engage MIPS helmet.

 The Engage is the only helmet mountain cyclists need if they want something fashionable and well-fitting.
 Its 21 vents are designed to keep riders cool on hot summer days, and the coverage is extended on the rear of the head for added protection.